shubhamkhuntia/Flights-Service/README.md

 - `utils` -> contains helper methods, error classes etc.

-### Setup the project

-- Download this template from github and open it in your favourite text editor.
 - Go inside the folder path and execute the following command:

 ```